 Overall, the A14 is clearly the better chip with regards to single-core capability.
 It is also important to bear in mind the iterative improvements that have occurred over the previous two chip generations and the advantages of the five-nanometer fabrication process.
 The A14 is perhaps the better all-rounder for this reason.

 For intense computational operations and multi-core tasks, the A12Z is the better chip, even though it is older and slower.
 More cores allow the A12Z to outshine the A14 when it is able to use them.

 For the iPad Pro's target market, a chip with better multi-core performance makes sense.
 With a large display on a "pro" device, users are more likely to expect to be able to perform complex multitasking, making use of the iPad Pro's eight cores.

 On the other hand, for the iPhone, where single-core is likely to be more important, mostly using one application at a time, the A14 is the more fitting chip.

 For graphics-based tasks, due to the seemingly anomalous performance of the iPad Air, the case is less clear.
 The iPad Pro should perform better in theory since it has twice the number of GPU cores, yet in benchmarks the iPad Air pulls ahead.
 For workflows dependent on a significant amount of graphical capability such as editing 4K video, or simply gaming, the iPad Air appears to be the better choice.

-However, the iPad Air with the A14 still does not perform as well as the iPad Pro with A12Z in multi-core, so for many pro-workflows, the iPad Pro is still the more capable device.
+However, the iPad Air with the A14 still does not perform as well as the iPad Pro with the A12Z in multi-core, so for many pro workflows, the iPad Pro is still the more capable device.